 The Company has operating and finance leases for corporate offices and certain equipment.
-These leases have remaining lease terms of less than one year to approximately twenty-one years, some of which include options to extend the leases for multiple renewal periods of one to fifteen years each.
+These leases have remaining lease terms of one year to approximately nine years, some of which include options to extend the leases for multiple renewal periods of five years each.
 Under the terms of the facilities leases, the Company is required to pay its proportionate share of property taxes, insurance and normal maintenance costs.